-When guide and I finally got to the elevators she hit the down button and we looked for Name 2.
+When my guide and I finally got to the elevators she hit the down button and looked back for Name 2.
 He was nowhere to be found.
 She checked her watch.
 The elevator approached.
 She made an executive decision.
 “Go on.”
 She said, “The bus to your terminal is on L4.
 Gate 508.
 Follow the signs.
 You’re smart.
 You can make it.”
 I was completely charmed by this unprompted and misplaced vote of confidence.
 There was no god damn way I was missing my connection now.
 The elevator doors opened.
 “Go!
 L4!”
 She shoved me on to the elevator just as the doors shut.

 Inside the elevator was a much calmer scene.
 Another airport employee was operating the buttons and she wore a look of mild amusement.
 I asked for L4.
 She pushed the button.
 It was one floor down.